TaskarCenterAtUW/TDEI-file-service/README.md

 - Metadata static validation happens at the file service.
 - Metadata data validation happens at the data service.

-5Upon successful upload, the "File Service" returns the unique system generated tdei_record_id as a response to ** Gateway**.
+5. Upon successful upload, the "File Service" returns the unique system generated tdei_record_id as a response to ** Gateway**.

 6. In addition, File Service generates the payload with filePath and meta information and pushes the information to the topic `upload-topic`.